Turk's head knots and links: a survey

 Therefore, we can conclude from our above discussion that \begin{itemize} \item The order of $Th (3,5)$ is $1$ in $\C$, \item The order of $Th (3,q)$ is $2$ if $q$ is even or $q= 7, 11, 17, 23$, \item For the remaining infinitely many cases, the exact order of $Th (3,q)$ is unknown. \end{itemize}

 We can also completely describe their orders in the \emph{algebraic concordance group} $\mathcal{AC}$, introduced by Levine \cite{Lev69a, Lev69b}.
 Recall that two Seifert matrices $V_1$ and $V_2$ are called \emph{algebraically concordant} if $V_1 \oplus -V_2$ is metabolic, i.e., $A \oplus -B$ is congruent to a bloc matrix of the form $ \cdot$ The set of Seifert matrices modulo the algebraic concordance relation forms the abelian group called algebraic concordance group $\mathcal{AC}$.\footnote{ \ In \cite{Lev69a, Lev69b}, Levine completely described the structure of $\mathcal{AC}$ by showing that $\mathcal{AC} \cong \Z^\infty \oplus \Z_2^\infty \oplus \Z_4^\infty$.
-There is also a surjective group homomorphism $\phi : \mathcal{C} \to \mathcal{AC}$, which is not injective.
+There is also a surjective group homomorphism $\phi : \mathcal{C} \to \mathcal{AC}$, which is not injective by the work of Casson and Gordon \cite{CG78,CG86}.
 See Livingston's survey \cite[{\sc\S}2.2]{Liv05} for more details.}

 The Turk's head knots $Th (3,q)$ are strongly positive amphichiral for odd values of $q$, so they are algebraically slice and have order $1$ in $\mathcal{AC}$ by the classical result of Long \cite{Lon84}.
 The remaining Turk's head knots are shown to be non-slice and have order $2$ in $\mathcal{AC}$ by Brandenbursky \cite{Bra16} in which their Arf invariants were computed.
 This result was independently proved by Lisca \cite{Lis17} where the sliceness obstructions are obtained by using Donaldon's diagonalization theorem \cite{Don83, Don87}.
 Both proofs also recover the above fact that the order of $Th (3,q)$ is $2$ in $\mathcal{C}$ when $q$ is even. \stopcontents[sections]